-$6\ weeks$ - $7.5\mbox{-}7.5\ hours$ of lecture and 0-2.5 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week Additional Details Subject/Course Level: Demography/Undergraduate Grading/Final exam status: Letter grade.
+6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week 8 weeks - 6-6 hours of lecture and 0-2 hours of discussion per week

+Additional Details

+Subject/Course Level: Demography/Undergraduate

+Grading/Final exam status: Letter grade.
 Final exam required.

+Instructor: Lee

+Formerly known as: Demography C175, Economics C175

-Instructor: Lee Also listed as: ECON C175 Economic Demography: Read Less [-] DEMOG 180 Social Networks 3 Units Terms offered: Summer 2018 Second 6 Week Session, Spring 2018, Spring 2000 The science of social networks focuses on measuring, modeling, and understanding the different ways that people are connected to one another.
+Also listed as: ECON C175

+Economic Demography: Read Less [-]

+DEMOG 180 Social Networks 4 Units

+Terms offered: Summer 2020 Second 6 Week Session, Summer 2019 Second 6 Week Session, Spring 2019

+The science of social networks focuses on measuring, modeling, and understanding the different ways that people are connected to one another.
 We will use a broad toolkit of theories and methods drawn from the social, natural, and mathematical sciences to learn what a social network is, to understand how to work with social network data, and to illustrate some of the ways that social networks can be useful in theory and in practice.
 We will see that network ideas are powerful enough to be used everywhere from UNAIDS, where network models help epidemiologists prevent the spread of HIV, to Silicon Valley, where data scientists use network ideas to build products that enable people all across the globe to connect with one another.

-Social Networks: Read More [+] Rules & Requirements Prerequisites: Introduction to Statistics (Computer Science/Information/ Statistics C8 or "Data 8"), Pre-calculus (Mathematics 32), Python, or consent of instructor Credit Restrictions: Students will receive no credit for Demography 180 after completing Letters and Science 88.
-Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+Social Networks: Read More [+]

+Rules & Requirements

+Prerequisites: Suggested: Introduction to Statistics (Computer Science/ Information/Statistics C8 or "Data 8"), Pre-calculus (Mathematics 32), Python, or consent of instructor

+Hours & Format

+Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week

+Summer: